TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Update PhpDoc comments
 - Move more HTML to the templates of the Backend module
 - removed unused function getContentObject
+- Integration SFC Backend functions for the cache

 2015-04-20 Tim Lochmüller <tim@fruit-lab.de>